Tekki/sql-ledger/doc/development.md

 If you encounter an error or have a feature idea, first of all open an issue on our [GitHub repository](https://github.com/Tekki/sql-ledger/issues) so we can discuss it further.
-Pull requests without prior discussion will not get reviewed, except for small corrections of obvious errors.
+Contributors are expected to be human beings and identifiable as such.

 The entire contribution process is: